Lake Kerr Boat Ramp

 Where is the Lake Kerr boat ramp located?

-Do I need a permit or pass to use the Lake Kerr boat ramp?
+Is there a fee to use the Lake Kerr boat ramp?

 What fish can I catch at Lake Kerr?